Updated June 10, 2026

-Anthropic’s model lineup is organized around three tiers — Haiku, Sonnet, and Opus — each representing a different point on the speed-versus-intelligence spectrum.
+Anthropic’s model lineup is organized around three tiers — Haiku 4.5, Sonnet 4.6, and Opus 4.8 — each representing a different point on the speed-versus-intelligence spectrum.
 Understanding which model to use, and which API string to call it with, saves both time and money.
-This is the complete April 2026 reference.
+This is the complete June 2026 reference.

 The Three-Tier Model Architecture